-In summary, this study shows that:
+This study shows that:

-- 1. Botryosphaeria (pathogens causing ABC) and Colletotrichum (pathogens causing anthracnose) can infect avocado plant materials during the propagation process in nurseries.
-As illustrated in Figure 5, latent infections of these pathogens can also take place during the propagation process and potentially serve as source of inoculum in newly established orchards. - 2.
-ABC pathogens exist in a phase of latency early on in the budwood material from mother-trees and enter the plants through wounds during the grafting process which can lead to canker lesions or graft-union failures. - 3.
-These early infections may also stay latent up to several years after the trees are transplanted in the orchard, until the young plantings undergo abiotic stress such as drought and sunburn, which trigger latent infections to become active infections leading to symptom expressions, including the potential killing of the young trees. - 4.
-Survey of young orchards showed the occurrence and predominance of Botryosphaeria species across all sampled counties. - 5.
-A molecular method showed that same fungal species were found in nursery and young planting settings.
-Thus, nursery inocula can play an important role in avocado canker epidemiology in young orchards. - 6.
-Development of best disease management strategies in nursery and young plantings should include the use of effective fungicides as adequate paints for protecting grafting/pruning wounds against ABC pathogen infection and trees against sunburn injuries. - 7.
-All varieties and rootstocks appear susceptible to ABC after wounding. - 8.
-Our fungicide efficacy trials on attached shoots in lathhouse and field conditions identified Topsin M (thiophanate methyl) as an effective fungicide for protecting pruning and/or grafting wounds, but activity can be reduced or lost with time.
-It will also depend on the initial pathogen inoculum dose. - 9.
-Surround (Kaolin) is effective in reducing tree sunburn damage. - 10.
-This study provides the groundwork for future chemical registrations /recommendations for managing ABC pathogens, propagating, and growing diseases-free avocado materials.
-Future studies will also test and validate molecular diagnostic procedures for early detection of the latent, asymptomatic stage in avocado plant material and young trees.
+1. Botryosphaeria (ABC pathogens) and Colletotrichum (anthracnose pathogens) can infect avocado plant materials during the propagation process in nurseries.
+As illustrated in Figure 8, latent infections of these pathogens also can take place during the propagation process and potentially serve as a source of inoculum in newly established orchards.

+2. ABC pathogens exist in a phase

+of latency early on in the budwood from mother trees and enter the plants through wounds during the grafting process, which can lead to canker lesions or graft-union failures.

+3. These early infections also may stay latent up to several years after the trees are transplanted in the orchard, until the young plantings undergo abiotic stress such as drought and sunburn, which trigger latent infections to become active infections leading to symptom expressions, including the potential killing of the young trees.

+Surveys of young orchards showed the occurrence and predominance of Botryosphaeria species across all sampled counties.
+Molecular method showed that same fungal species were found in nursery and young planting settings.
+Thus, nursery inocula can play an important role in avocado canker epidemiology in young orchards.

+6. Development of best disease management strategies in nursery and young plantings should include the use of effective fungicides as adequate paints for protecting grafting/pruning wounds against ABC pathogen infection and trees against sunburn injuries.

+7. All varieties and rootstocks appear susceptible to ABC after wounding.

+8. Our fungicide efficacy trials on attached shoots in lathhouse and field conditions identified Topsin as an effective fungicide for protecting pruning and/or grafting wounds, but activity can be reduced or lost with time.
+It also will depend on the initial pathogen inoculum dose.

+Fig. 8.
+Avocado nursery production process and potential sources of inoculum and point of infections.

+Surround (Kaolin) is effective in reducing tree sunburn damage.
+This study provides the groundwork for future chemical registrations/recommendations for managing ABC pathogens, propagating, and growing disease-free avocado materials.
+Future studies also will test and validate molecular diagnostic procedure for early detection of the latent, asymptomatic stage in avocado plant material and young trees.

-- 11. Adherence to recommended best management practices for the management of ABC pathogens in avocado nurseries and groves should also be followed and include the following: - a. collect budwood from properly manage mother-tree orchards (i.e. avoid pruning during or immediately after rain, dew or heavy fog; properly prune dense canopies to increase air flow and reduce humidity); - b. propagate avocado materials under high nursery sanitary conditions; - c. sanitize grafting equipment; - d. treat budwood material prior and during propagation with effective fungicides when available, but especially wounds created during grafting; - e. reduce tree stress and maintain trees in good condition through proper irrigation and fertilization practices; - f. make every effort to source good quality water and manage rootzone salinity, especially for new plantings; - g. reduce planting stress of new trees by ensuring new trees are properly planted and irrigated; - h. avoid planting during periods that will cause tree stress heatwaves, Santa Ana winds, etc. - i. use tree sunburn protectant product like kaolin potentially in combination with an effective fungicide that helps to reduce the incidence of ABC fungi.
+11. Adherence to recommended best management practices for the management of ABC pathogens in avocado nurseries and groves should also be followed and include the following:

+a. collect budwood from properly managed mother tree orchards (i.e., avoid pruning during or immediately after rain, dew or heavy fog; properly prune dense canopies to increase air flow and reduce humidity);

+b. propagate avocado materials under high nursery sanitary conditions;

+c. sanitize grafting equipment; d. treat budwood prior and during propagation with effective fungicides when available, but especially wounds created during grafting; e. reduce tree stress and maintain trees in good condition through proper irrigation and fertilization practices;

+f. make every effort to source good quality water and manage rootzone salinity, especially for new plantings;

+g. reduce planting stress of new trees by ensuring new trees are properly planted and irrigated; h. avoid planting during periods that will cause tree stress - heatwaves, Santa Ana winds, etc. i. use tree sunburn protectant product like kaolin potentially in combination with an effective fungicide that helps to reduce the incidence of ABC fungi.